Regulation and Discipline

 All attorneys contribute to a fund that reimburses lost money or property due to theft or dishonest conduct by a California lawyer.

-A one-time mandatory increase will double the funds available for distribution in 2020.
+A one-time mandatory increase doubled the funds available for distribution in 2020, leading to a record distribution.

 Key Metrics – How Well We Do It